junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Road, dude, road!
 Look at the road!"
 Sam cries out loud.

-Dean looks back at the road quickly, releasing the foot pad, the car returns to its previous speed.
+Dean looks back at the road quickly, releasing the foot padal, the car returns to its previous speed.

 Dean still doesn't give up stealing glances of Cas from the mirror.
 "Is there a name?
 Anyone I can punch?"

 Cas looks like he's struggling with words.
 Dean frowns.
 He knows the look, that's the look every time Cas holds something back, usually right before sacrificing himself for something -- or someone.
 He doesn't like that look.

 "Is the problem solved?
 The disease?"
-Sam helps out by starting with hopefully easier questions, Cas chooses to go with that first.
+Sam helps out by starting with hopefully easier questions.
+Cas chooses to go with that first.

 "No," he sighs.
 "It's not that easy."

 "Of course not," Dean echoes, unsurprised.

-"And, if you really want to know, angels didn't do anything to me, it's just how Heaven works.
-Without grace, as far as Heaven concerns, I'm just an intruding human that shouldn't be there wandering around, so it would want to keep me there forever inside one of those individual rooms.
+"And, if you really want to know, angels didn't do anything to me; it's just how Heaven works.
+Without grace, as far as Heaven is concerned, I'm just an intruding human that shouldn't be there wandering around, so it would want to keep me there forever inside one of those individual rooms.
 It wasn't easy to come back.
 If I'm honest, I didn't even think I could make it."
-Cas averts his eyes to look at the window, though there is really nothing to see except for pure blackness of the night time.
+Cas averts his eyes to look at the window, though there is really nothing to see except for the pure blackness of the nighttime.

-Dean growls at the road ahead of him, "You knew this is gonna kill you and you did it anyway?"
+Dean growls at the road ahead of him, "You knew this was gonna kill you and you did it anyway?"

 Cas counters weakly, "No."

-Their eyes meet in the mirror, Cas stares back at Dean's glaring eyes.
+Their eyes meet in the mirror.
+Cas stares back at Dean's glaring eyes.
 "Yes?
 Maybe?
 I don't know how bad it will be, alright?
 I just saw there might be a shot to help and I took it!
 Like you and Sam always do!"

 Dean is visibly annoyed.
 "Okay pal, new rule, from now on, every time you need to make a move, tell us everything you know, capiche?
 Man, we should have this rule like forever ago."

 Cas grumbles with widened eyes, "I capiche."

-Dean holds back a success grin.
+Dean holds back a grin in success.
 "Good," and then, "Now back to question one, what do we know about the situation up there?"

 <br>